 In 2010 while on a joint deliberate Raid with Afghan National Police in Kunduz Province Afghanistan, Brian was shot 3 times in his legs while attempting to save a wounded Afghan policeman.
+His medic, Jared Cripe saved his life.
 Brian retired as a Master Sergeant in 2012 as a result of his wounds at the rank of Master Sergeant.

-Brian is now an avid tournament Bass fisherman and owns Tricky Phish Baits.
+Brian is now an avid tournament Bass fisherman.